SyedMahatabUddin/DigiTools/README.md

 - DaisyUI

 ## Key Features
-**Responsive Design for all devices:** The entire platform is fully optimized and responsive for mobile ,tablets and desktop screens.
+1**Responsive Design for all devices:** The entire platform is fully optimized and responsive for mobile ,tablets and desktop screens.

-**Dynamic Cart System:** User can easily add digital tools to their cart , view the Updated list in real-time and remove item.
+2**Dynamic Cart System:** User can easily add digital tools to their cart , view the Updated list in real-time and remove item.

-**Smart Checkout & Pricing:** Calculates the total price of all selected items, allowing users to clear the cart instantly clicking the checkout button.
+3**Smart Checkout & Pricing:** Calculates the total price of all selected items, allowing users to clear the cart instantly clicking the checkout button.